danclewley/get_pcr_tt_results/README.md

 ## Install under Windows ##

-Under Windows Python is not installed by default but may have been installed via another app.
+Under Windows Python is not installed by default but may have been installed via another program.
 Open a 'Command prompt' (search via start menu) and type:

 ```